-- 1. Detention may be assigned for repeat 1 level infractions, Level II or III violations as a means of addressing inappropriate behavior while keeping the student in class. - 2.
+- 1. Detention may be assigned for Level I, II or III violations as a means of addressing inappropriate behavior while keeping the student in class. - 2.
 Parents and students will be notified regarding the reason, assignment and scheduled date of detention. - 3.
-Sessions will be held on assigned school days for 120 minutes. - 4.
-Students/parents may utilize the activity bus after school.
-Otherwise they must provide their own transportation. - 5.
+Sessions will be held on assigned school days for 90 minutes. - 4.
+Students/parents must provide their own transportation. - 5.
 Classes will be supervised by a certified, licensed teacher. - 6.
-Students must report to the office immediately after school. - 7.
-Students arriving late or leaving early will not be given credit for serving the assigned detention and will have additional consequences based upon each scenario. - 8.
-Teachers will provide work for students to complete during this time but students must also bring: books, paper, pencil, homework and/or other assignments from their teachers. - 9.
-Students will not sleep, talk, eat or disrupt detention in any manner. - 10.
-Any discipline problems or work related problems will result in the student being assigned another day of detention.
-Certain discipline issues can result in OSS. - 11.
-Failure to serve detention will result in other forms of consequences at the discretion of administration which could result in discipline up to OSS.
+Students must report to the assigned classroom at the time of detention. - 7.
+Students arriving late or leaving early will not be given credit for serving the assigned detention. - 8.
+Students must bring: books, paper, pencil and assignments from their teachers. - 9.
+Students will not sleep, talk, eat or disrupt class in any manner. - 10.
+Any discipline problems will result in the student being sent home. - 11.
+Saturday School when assigned is 3 hours. - 12.
+Failure to serve detention will result in Saturday Detention, Saturday School, ISS or OSS.